abhishekshedge01/Efficiency-Remember-Notes/README.md

 • Incomplete tasks will be automatically moved on to next day for completion.

-<b>Hit the star if you read and like this intution behind the app!</b>
+<b>Hit the star if you read and like the intution behind the app!</b>